“Is A Partial Hip Replacement Right For Me?”

 The key to successful joint replacement surgery is having the right surgeon with enough experience to choose the best prosthesis and procedure for you.
 An orthopedic surgeon who is highly experienced in hip replacement surgery brings valuable expertise and typically has built an experienced team who become your team.
 Your surgeon also should know from personal experience the most appropriate approach and prosthesis to achieve an optimal, safe, long lasting result.

-During my more than 25-year career, I have helped thousands of people from around the world.
+During my extensive career, I have helped thousands of people from around the world.
 At The Leone Center for Orthopedic Care, we offer both the latest and most time-tested innovations in joint replacement.